naimur978/Partial-Discharge-Segmentation---Kubernetes/README.md

 - **Pod Crashes**: The most useful debugging technique is to check pod logs with `kubectl logs -l app=pd-inference`
 - **Resource Limits**: Model processing can be memory-intensive.
 If pods are OOMKilled, increase memory limits in kubernetes/deployment.yaml
-- **Service Unavailable**: On macOS and Windows with Docker Desktop, NodePort services often need port-forwarding: `kubectl port-forward service/p-inference-service 8080:80`
+- **Service Unavailable**: On macOS and Windows with Docker Desktop, NodePort services often need port-forwarding: `kubectl port-forward service/pd-inference-service 30080:80`
+- **Virtualization Issues**: If Docker Desktop Kubernetes doesn't start properly:
+  - On Apple Silicon Macs, ensure Virtualization.framework is functioning correctly
+  - Try restarting Docker Desktop
+  - Verify you have sufficient memory allocated to Docker in preferences

 ### API Issues